 Considering the first proviso to Section 136(1) of the Companies Act 2013 the AnnualReport excluding the aforesaid information is being sent to the members of the Companyand others entitled thereto.
 The said information is available for inspection at theregistered office of the Company during business hours on working days of the Company upto the date of the ensuing Annual General Meeting.
-Any shareholder interested in obtaininga copy thereof may write to the Company Secretary in this regard.
+Any shareholder interested in obtaininga copy thereof may write to the secretarial team of the Company in this regard.

 Corporate Social Responsibility (CSR)

 At Biocon CSR has been an integral part of our business since its inception.
 With theincorporation of Biocon Foundation in 2004 the Company formally structured its CSRactivity.
 Today the Company span its CSR efforts through the Biocon Foundation theBiocon Academy and select partnership programs with like-minded private organizations andGovernment.
 The Company promotes social and economic inclusion for the marginalizedcommunities with its integrated system focussing on the following areas:

 Primary Healthcare- The Company believes that the most cost-efficient method ofensuring the health of a community is by preventing the occurrence of disease.
 The Companyprovides affordable primary and preventive healthcare services of assured quality.
 Theinitiative provides cushion to low and middle income groups from health shocks caused byhigh out-of-pocket health expenditure and it is catering to the healthcare needs of apopulation of more than 10 lakhs living predominantly in the rural areas peri-urban areasand slums in Karnataka & Rajasthan.